Resonite-Community-Projects/community_events.resonite/docs/docs/AdministratorGuide/configuration/configuration.md

 next: AdministratorGuide/configuration/infrastructure.md
 ---

-The configuration is splited in different parts.
-A general configuration as well as per collectors and transmittors for events.
+The configuration is separated in two different section:

-Anything related to the infrastructure have to be set using environment variable otherwise the configuration would be in the database accessible via the web interface `/admin/configuration`.
+- **Infrastructure** which is everything about environment variables.

-!!! warning
+- **Database** which is the configurations that can be easily modified from the Web Interface.

-    When the configuration is changed you **must** restart all the services.
+- **Signals** which is the configuration of a community in the Web Interface.